MartinaValkova/LibraryApplication/README.md

 - Designed the application architecture, outlining the frontend and backend components.
 - Created the database schema to store book information and user data.
 - Designed the user interface for both readers and librarians, ensuring intuitive navigation and functionality.

+REST API Endpoint Design:

+POST /api/login: Endpoint for user authentication.
+POST /api/logout: Endpoint for user logout.
+GET /api/books/search: Search books based on title, author, or genre.
+GET /api/books: Retrieve a list of all books from the catalog.
+POST /api/books: Add a new book to the catalog.
+PATCH /api/books/:id: Update information about an existing book.
+DELETE /api/books/:id: Remove a book from the catalog.

 Implementation: